-3.2.1 Random transgene integration by non-homologous recombination

-Non-homologous recombination of transgene and host genome without the use of sequence-specific nuclease systems results in the random insertion of the transgene into the host genome.
-Transgenes for the additive gene transfer are suitable tools for this techniques (see section 3.1.1).
+3.2.1.
+Random transgene integration by non-homologous recombination on-homologous recombination of transgene and host genome without the use of sequencespecific nuclease systems results in the random insertion of the transgene into the host genome.
+Transgenes for the additive gene transfer are suitable tools for these techniques (see section 3.1.1).

-3.2.1.1 DNA microinjection
+3.2.1.1.
+DNA microinjection